proust01/wine-search-app/README.md

 ### `Seed Data to MongoDB`

-Before Editing page, You must be installed with MongoDB.
+Before Editing wine data from page, You must be installed with MongoDB.
 [MongoDB Community Edition Download]\
 Once installed, you can seed the data with this api.\
 [http://localhost:5000/products/seed](http://localhost:5000/products/seed)\
-This will store data to MongoDB.\
+This will store data to MongoDB and Now it can be used in frontend app.

 ### `Run nodemon server.js`